dayonoliveira/Statistic/descriptions.md

 - `stanDevResult: float`: Receives the result of the standard deviation calculation.
 - `mean: float`: Gets the mean of the discrete dataset or class table.

+### Return:

+- `</>: float`: Returns the result of a calculation to find the coefficient of variation of a set of discrete or continuous data.